ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/sftp_download/intercept.md

-## File transfer in progress
+## The file Alice downloaded

-A developer just connected to the target server and downloaded a file via SFTP — passing through SSH-MITM without realising it.
+Alice just downloaded a file from the staging server through SSH-MITM — without noticing anything unusual.

 Switch to the **SSH-MITM terminal**.
-The proxy logs every SFTP operation it intercepts, including the path of each file that was read from the server.
+The proxy logs every SFTP operation it intercepts, including the path of each file that was opened for reading.

-Find the **filename** in the SSH-MITM output and enter it in the field below to confirm you intercepted the transfer.
+Find the **filename** in the SSH-MITM output and enter it in the field below.

 ---

 **Why does this work?**

 SFTP runs as a subsystem on top of the SSH channel.
-SSH-MITM intercepts the channel before it reaches the real server, so it can observe and log every SFTP command — including `open`, `read`, `write`, and `close` — in plaintext, regardless of the SSH encryption.
+SSH-MITM intercepts that channel before it reaches the real server, so it can observe every SFTP command — including `open`, `read`, `write`, and `close` — in plaintext, regardless of SSH encryption.

-**What an attacker can do with this**

-Beyond identifying filenames, a real attacker in this position could also read or modify the file content in transit without the client or server noticing any change.
+A real attacker in this position could also read or modify the file content in transit without the client or server noticing any change.

+---

+*The engagement continues.
+In the next tutorial, Alice runs an automated command on the production server.*